cies/kubuntu-setup/kde/README.md

 sudo apt-get install -y kturtle

+## Wallpaper

+Find one, put it in `~/Pictures/wallpaper` and use both for:

+* The current display
+* Any ather displays you may have plugged in
+* As an SSDM "Startup and Shutdown" background in "System Settings" (see next section)

 ## System Settings

-* input devices touchpad > tap clicking and natural scrolling
+* Startup and Shutdown > Login Screen (SDD) > Theme > Breeze > Background
-* personalization > applications > no feedback (kills busy cursor)
+* Personalization > Applications > No feedback (kills busy cursor)
-* desktop effects > dim inactive and for root privs
+* Desktop effects > Dim inactive and Dim for root privs
-* switch to start menu to "application menu" (right click)
-* regional settings:
+* Regional settings:
-  * date & time > time zone to Amsterdam
+  * Date & Time > Time zone to Amsterdam
-  * formats > detailed setting > all to "C"
+  * Formats > Detailed setting > set all to "C"
+* Input devices:
+  * Mouse: increase speed, invert scrolling
+  * Touchpad: increase speed, tap clicking and invert scrolling

 ## The panel

+Switch the start menu to "Application menu" (right click in bottom-left)

 Add the following widget/applets/plasmoids to the panel: